grorp/ggraffiti/README.md

 ## Changelog

+`v1.0.0-alpha.13` (May 19, 2023)

+- The "different brush sizes" feature is now considered stable.
+- Performance improvements
+- Small bugfixes and improvements

 `v1.0.0-alpha.12` (May 3, 2023)

 - Adjustments to the behavior when drawing across multiple nodes of which only some are protected (this is not a bugfix)